-(i) one member of a married couple became institutionalized on or after September 30, 1989 in an acute care hospital or nursing facility for a continuous period of at least 30 consecutive days: - (ii) the institutionalized applicant or recipient has a spouse who remains in the community in a non-institutionalized setting; and - (iii) the institutionalized spouse remains, or is likely to remain, institutionalized for a period of at least 30 consecutive days based on a written statement from his or her physician and supporting medical documentation; the institutionalized applicant or recipient is considered "likely to remain" even if he or she does not actually remain in an institution for 30 consecutive days if he or she met this condition at the beginning of the period of institutionalization. - (c) The ISD worker explains exactly what verification is required to complete the assessment.
-If the ISD worker requires further information, the individual requesting the assessment is notified in writing and given a reasonable time period of at least 10 working days to provide the additional information. - (d) The institutionalized individual or his or her spouse or an authorized representative is responsible for providing all verification necessary to complete the assessment. - (e) The ISD worker completes the resource assessment within 45 calendar days of the date of receipt of the completed and signed assessment application unless verification is still pending by the 45th day.
-In that case, the assessment is not completed until all necessary information is provided by the institutionalized individual or his or her spouse or authorized representative.
+- (i) one member of a married couple became institutionalized on or after September 30, 1989 in an acute care hospital or nursing facility for a continuous period of at least 30 consecutive days; - (ii) the institutionalized applicant or recipient has a spouse who remains in the community in a non-institutionalized setting; and - (iii) the institutionalized spouse remains, or is likely to remain, institutionalized for a period of at least 30 consecutive days based on a written statement from their physician and supporting medical documentation; the institutionalized applicant or recipient is considered "likely to remain" even if they do not actually remain in an institution for 30 consecutive days if they met this condition at the beginning of the period of institutionalization. - (c) The ISD worker explains exactly what verification is required to complete the assessment.
+If the ISD worker requires further information, the individual requesting the assessment is notified in writing and given a reasonable time period of at least 10 working days to provide the additional information. - (d) The institutionalized individual or their spouse or an authorized representative is responsible for providing all verification necessary to complete the assessment. - (e) The ISD worker completes the resource assessment within 45 calendar days of the date of receipt of the completed and signed assessment application unless verification is still pending by the 45th day.
+In that case, the assessment is not completed until all necessary information is provided by the institutionalized individual or their spouse or authorized representative. - (f) Assessments include the total value of the couple's countable resources held jointly or separately as of the first moment of the first day of the month one spouse became institutionalized for a continuous period of at least 30 consecutive days beginning on or after September 30, 1989.
+The assessment form identifies the spousal shares and the CSRA.
+The couple is entitled to all resource exclusions allowed in 8.281.500.13 NMAC except that value limits for the exempt vehicle and household goods of the community spouse do not apply.
+Assets excluded under the QSLTCIP program are counted in the spousal resource assessment.
+The disregarded assets are included in determining the amount of the CSRA.
+The disregarded asset is not counted in determining the applicant's or recipient's eligibility. - (g) When the assessment is complete, the ISD worker copies all documentation used to make the determination of countable resources and retains the documents in the case record.
+The ISD worker also provides complete copies of the assessment forms to the following parties: